Something Wild: Keep An Eye Out for Rough-Legged Hawks

 One study found different morphs were better adapted to different light conditions.
 The dark birds, for example, did better when they were camouflaged against a darker, cloudy sky, but the light birds did better when it was brighter.

 During the summer in the Arctic, they nest on exposed rock cliffs, or even right on the ground.
 Their nests are a bulky mass of willow twigs, sometimes interlaced with small caribou bones, used as substitutes for sticks, since the tundra of the Arctic consists mostly of grasses, mosses and lichens.

 Rough-legged hawks are strictly arctic breeders and only over-winter here in New Hampshire.
 Like snowy owls and other arctic mammals, their populations are tied to the ups and downs of their arctic prey.
 In a good year for lemmings, rough-legged hawks can produce seven young, but when prey is scarce, that number drops dramatically.

 Rough-legged hawks fly 2000 miles from Nunavik to New Hampshire to winter here.- keep an eye out for them!

 All the photos in this article were generously shared by N.H. birders.
 What have you seen lately?
 Ask a question or send a quick photo to SomethingWild@nhpr.org.

 Learn more about rough-legged hawks at All About Birds.

-Something Wild is a joint production of New Hampshire Audubon, the Society for the Protection of New Hampshire Forests and NHPR.
+Something Wild is a partnership of New Hampshire Audubon, the Forest Society and NHPR, and is produced by the team at Outside/In.